pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: I struggled through a few ES6 problems on freeCodeCamp.

 **Thoughts:** Today was the first time all of the brackets and parentheses in all of the functions started to confuse me.
 I had to really slow down and think to try and understand how everything was working.
 I got frustrated trying to understand the wording of the problems on fCC.
 I also started having to do a lot of Googling to understand things that weren't explained/explained clearly in the problems (arrow functions, .filter(), .map(), .reduce(), chaining functions, the rest operator).
 I struggled for a long time, throwing darts in the dark sometimes, but I eventually solved the problems.
 That felt good and satisfying, and I did feel some accomplishment from doing the little bit of detective work required on my own to figure things out.
 BUT I also felt powerless at the same time.
 I felt like I didn't actually figure anything out consciously, but that after spending some arbitrary amount of time struggling and being frustrated something in my brain decided, out of my control, to reveal a certain aspect of the problem that I hadn't noticed or considered, which lead to me solving it.
 It feels like a half-victory.
 I don't feel wiser or smarter.
 I feel like I'm still dumb but that some random thing inside my brain swooped in to save me after a long time of struggle.

+### Day 7: September 18, 2019, Wednesday

+**Today's Progress**: I struggled through more ES6 problems on freeCodeCamp.

+**Thoughts:** I hit a brick wall with an ES6 problem.
+I think I'm being hindered by the way I approach word problem and the example solutions given in the explanations for the concepts.
+I try and mimic the example concept solution logic in the solution for the actual problem, and it almost always backfires.
+Instead of thinking about the specific problem at hand, I try and force the same pattern/logic from the example concept solution onto the real problem.
+I'm stumped and frustrated tonight.

+### Day 8: September 19, 2019, Thursday

+**Today's Progress**: Read and referred to sections in Jon Duckett's JavaScript to try and better understand functions and methods and how they worked.
+I also backtracked in the freeCodeCamp Javascript curriculum to reinforce my knowledge and understanding.

+**Thoughts:** There was no information about ES6 and arrow functions, which is what I need to understand to break through the problem.

+### Day 9: September 20, 2019, Friday

+**Today's Progress**: Read forward through more of Jon Duckett's JavaScript and watched some YouTube videos explaining arrow functions in ES6.
+I feel more comfortable with the concept.

+**Thoughts:** Still no breakthrough with the problem I was stuck on.
+A light day.

+### Day 10: September 21, 2019, Saturday

+**Today's Progress**: After struggling with the ES6 problem I was stuck on for so long, I tried putting the code into the console on Google Chrome.
+I got the answer with my solution, but  freeCodeCamp's tests weren't passing.
+Not understanding why, I caved and started to look at the hints and got the solution.
+I pushed on through a few more problems in the ES6 section.

+**Thoughts:** I feel a little ashamed for looking up hints, but I had no idea why fCC's tests weren't passing my solution.
+I couldn't understand the feedback under the code window ("half is not a function"???).
+I think this just highlights a fault in my problem solving abilities.
+I.e. They're very lacking.
+I need to slow down and consider the wording slowly and carefully one word at a time.
+I still feel lost sometimes, though.
+Constantly hitting walls with no idea or understanding of why my solution to a problem doesn't work and what the errors my solution throws mean hurts my confidence in my abilities.
+I shouldn't take my low opinion of myself too seriously, though.
+A part of me believes I can learn and change and develop the necessary skills to be a good programmer and developer.
+Keep pushing forward.